MIT Museum: Programs

 The MIT Museum conducts a number of activities for middle and high school students, including group tours and individual events such as workshops, art studios, contests, and performances.

 In addition, the museum has regular outreach programs for the college-age and adult community, including discussion panels and guest appearances by MIT researchers, plus invited artists, historians, scholars, and authors from the world at large.
 Mature, interested children are usually also welcome at these events, which often focus on new developments and controversies in science, technology, art, and public policy.
-However, a series of "After Dark" evening events is restricted to adults-only (older than 21 years) due to the availability of alcoholic refreshments.
+However, a series of "After Dark" evening events is restricted to adults-only (18+ years).

 Cambridge Science Festival

 In 2007, John Durant (then the newly appointed Director of the MIT Museum) initiated the annual Cambridge Science Festival.
 This was the first event of its type in the United States, and has since inspired similar events in other cities, coordinated via the Science Festival Alliance, which he also founded.
 Durant had been inspired by a similar festival in England, where he had worked previously.
 The founding sponsors were MIT, Harvard University, the City of Cambridge, and the Museum of Science, Boston.

 All Festival events are open to the general public, and are intended for ages ranging from pre-school up through senior citizens.
 The great majority of events are free, but some limited performances and workshops have required a fee.
 Information and program schedules are available online.

 During its first decade, the Festival had been scheduled for around 10 days near the end of April.
 The COVID-19 pandemic required cancellation of the 2020 event, and a reduced celebration in April 2021.
 In 2022, the Festival was fully revived October 3 through October 9.
 The Cambridge Science Festival now typically is held in late September or early October.
 Attendance is estimated to be more than 50,000 visitors each year.

+In June 2026, MIT announced a redesigned celebration "MIT Future Fest", to run from September 30 through October 6, 2026.
+The event is co-sponsored by the MIT Museum, MIT Technology Review, and the MIT Morningside Academy for Design.
+The popular Cambridge Science Carnival is planned to continue on Sunday, October 4, 2026.